l3af-project/l3af-arch/dev_environment/README.md

   (Note, however, that this document will refer to the default ports.)
 * If you don't already have the vagant reload plugin, you'll need to install it, `vagrant plugin install vagrant-reload`.
-* Run `ssh -T git@github.com` to verify if ssh-agent can access matching private key, run `ssh-add` to add identity to the authentication agent.
 * Run `vagrant up`.
 This should take just a few minutes to bring up the virtual machine from scratch.
 * Verify that the host can send traffic to a web server running on the VM: